IAEmu: Learning Galaxy Intrinsic Alignment Correlations: The IAEmu Model

 We implement $f_\phi$ as an NN called \IAEmu using \texttt{PyTorch} \citep{paszke2019pytorchimperativestylehighperformance}.
 The \IAEmu architecture includes a fully connected embedding network and three 1D convolutional NN decoder heads, trained using a multitask learning approach as shown in Figure \ref{fig:pipeline}.

 The embedding network contains five fully connected linear layers, each followed by batch normalization and \texttt{LeakyReLU} activation \citep{xu2015empirical}.
-There are also residual connections in the third and fourth layer, allowing for improved information flow and gradient stability across the network \citep{he2015deepresiduallearningimage}.
+Residual connections link the second and third layers using a linear projection to match dimensions, and the third and fourth layers by directly adding the layer outputs, which improves information flow and gradient stability \citep{he2015deepresiduallearningimage}.
 The embedding network increases the size of the input vector $X \in \mathbb{R}^7$ layer-by-layer to a $256$-dimensional latent feature, which is then mapped through a final bottleneck layer to a 128-dimensional latent vector $v$.
-To mitigate overfitting, we implement dropout \citep{JMLR:v15:srivastava14a}.
-As described later, we also use dropout to isolate the epistemic uncertainty associated with the model's parameters through the Monte Carlo dropout technique \citep{gal2016dropout}.
+To mitigate overfitting, we incorporate dropout \citep{JMLR:v15:srivastava14a} into the \IAEmu architecture during training.
+Additionally, as detailed later, we leverage dropout to estimate the epistemic uncertainty associated with the model's parameters using the Monte Carlo dropout technique \citep{gal2016dropout}.

 The decoders each contain seven 1D convolutional decoder layers.
 Each decoder first takes the output of the embedding network, a feature vector $v$ of size 128, and maps it into an expanded feature space.
-This expanded feature vector is then reshaped to create a multi-channel 1D feature map, enabling the decoder to utilize 1D convolution to spatially transform the latent representation.
+This expanded feature vector is then reshaped to create a multichannel 1D feature map, enabling the decoder to utilize 1D convolution to spatially transform the latent representation.
 Each layer has batch normalization, \texttt{LeakyReLU} activation, and dropout.
 Residual connections are introduced by adding the output of the second convolutional layer to the output of the third layer and by adding the output of the fifth layer to the output of the sixth layer.
-Each decoder gradually downsamples the latent representation $v$ and finally outputs a 2-channel 1D signal as a tensor of shape $2\times20$ where the 2 channels represent the correlation amplitudes and variances respectively of the correlation function.
+Each decoder gradually downsamples the latent representation $v$ and finally outputs a 2-channel 1D signal as a tensor of shape $2\times20$, where the 2 channels represent the correlation amplitudes and variances of the correlation function, respectively.
 To ensure variances are strictly positive, they are passed through a \texttt{softplus} activation in the output layer.

-The \IAEmu design serves a dual purpose, it facilitates vector-to-sequence conversion through the convolution of encoded representations from the embedding network and, within our multitask framework, enables separate forward paths to isolate features unique to each individual correlation estimator.
+The \IAEmu design serves a dual purpose: it facilitates vector-to-sequence conversion through the convolution of encoded representations from the embedding network and, within our multitask framework, enables separate forward paths to isolate features unique to each individual correlation estimator.